22 July 2022

 English Language Skills for Academic Purposes

 This is a level one module (equivalent to first year undergraduate).
-No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.
+No prior subject knowledge is required to study this module but students are expected to have a keen interest in the subject area.

 Upon successful completion of this module, students will:

-Be better able to understand and use theories and conventions of written academic literacy;
+Be better able to understand and use theories and conventions of written academic literacy

-Be better able to use rhetorical and logical strategies to express ideas effectively in writing;
+Be better able to use rhetorical and logical strategies to express ideas effectively in writing

-Have developed their own voice and the ability to position themselves in texts;
+Have developed their own voice and the ability to position themselves in texts

 Have gained the ability to employ relevant strategies for distinct tasks, ranging from giving presentations to preparing coursework for undergraduate study.

-7.5 ECTS / 4 US / 0.5 UCL
+7.5 ECTS / 4 US / 15 UCL

-GBP 1850: Students joining us for six weeks (two modules) will receive a tuition discount of £400.
+GBP 2230: Students joining us for six weeks (two modules) will receive a tuition fee discount.